Skip to main content

 What If You Have Overtime or Bonuses?

 On a £35k salary, additional income from overtime or bonuses can meaningfully shift your borrowing.
-If you earn £5,000 in annual overtime and a lender accepts 100% of it, they effectively treat you as earning £40,000 — which could add £20,000 to £29,000 to your maximum offer.
+If you earn £5,000 in annual overtime and a lender accepts 100% of it, they effectively treat you as earning £40,000 — which could add roughly £20,800 to £47,500 to your maximum offer, depending on the lender's income multiple.
 Professional mortgage products sometimes have more generous income treatments for newly qualified professionals expecting salary growth.

 What Could You Buy?